frob/frob.github.com/_drafts/2015-10-03-reflecting-on-elixir-and-phoenix.md

 # What is [Phoenix](http://www.phornixframework.com)?

 [Phoenix](http://www.phornixframework.com) is a Rails-like MVC framework that is written in Elixir.
 Phoenix makes good use of Elixir's tools (such as mix, plug, and ecto) and other Elixir components to create a highly scalable, fault-tollerant, and highly available web-application framwork.
 This is still a very bare-bones and brand new framework.
 Phoenix 1.0.0 was just released.
-While I am very impressed, there are still some piecies that are missing.
-Some of these piece are missing in Rails and other MVC based frameworks.
-This is one reason I seldom use MVC for backend development.
+While I am very impressed, there are still some piecies that are missing. <mark>Some of these piece are missing in Rails and other MVC based frameworks as well</mark>.
+This is one reason I seldom use (or recommend) a MVC for backend development.

 ## Phoenix feature overview?

 The thing to remember is that phoenix is a bare metal type of framework.
-All it gives the developer out-of-the-box is Endpoints, Routes, Plugs, Models, Views, and Controllers.
+All it gives the developer out-of-the-box are: **Endpoints**, **Routes**, **Plugs**, **Models**, **Views**, and **Controllers**.

  - **Endpoints**
    - Where the client can connect; web-sockets and http.
  - **Routes**
-   - Paths to content
+   - Paths to content, these can be dynamic.
  - **Plugs**
-   - Points of additional functionallity.
+   - Modules of additional functionallity.
 The connections is pushed through the Plugs and the Plugs affect the connection.
  - **Models**
    - Definitions (schemas) of data.
  - **Views**